zkcloudworker/socialcap-deposits/README.md

     file.
 Keep it simple, no strange chars here !
 - `metadata`: Free metadata info, to be included in the call.
 - `args`: A stringified set of optional params that can be used by the worker.
-  Is usually used to pass params tha do not change betwwen calls.
+  Is usually used to pass params that do not change between calls.
 - `transactions`: The array of stringified payloads that will be passed to the worker and are needed for execution.
 It may be empty depending on the worker needs.